 I learned all about deep latches with my first and did not expect to have any problems with my second, but for some reason, he had a hard time getting a deep latch.

-I talk all about this experience, how I got through it and everything else you need to know about surviving the first week home with a newborn, so check that post out if you’re interested.
+I talk all about this experience, how I got through it and everything else you need to know about surviving the first week home with a newborn.

 It really saved me from quitting, because it was a tough week, to say the least.